 When dental practices ask what the benefits of SEO marketing are, they’re ultimately asking what kind of return on investment (ROI) they can expect, and recent findings by ProSites help shed some light on this.

 To help practices better understand the current state of the dental industry, ProSites conducted a survey of 110 dental practices and discovered something.
-With people increasingly searching online for health care providers (significantly influenced by online behaviors driven by the pandemic), the survey unsurprisingly showed dental practices were increasing their online digital marketing to great success:
+With people increasingly searching online for health care providers (significantly influenced by online behaviors driven by the pandemic), the survey unsurprisingly showed dental practices were increasing their dental SEO and digital marketing to great success:

 In tandem with this, online marketing techniques were consistently ranked as most important for practices heading into 2022.
 Top-performing practices ranked digital marketing techniques like SEO as even more important compared to the overall sample, and 74% of practices are planning to increase their overall digital marketing budgets for 2023.